Quantum Subgradient Estimation for Conditional Value-at-Risk Optimization: Results and Analysis

 \subsection{Gradient Estimation Accuracy}

 Accurate CVaR gradient estimation is central to risk-sensitive optimization.
 To study estimator performance, we fix a portfolio weight vector and compare the $\ell_2$ error of the empirical CVaR subgradient under different budgets.
 Figure~\ref{fig:grad_error} shows the error scaling.
 The MC estimator follows the expected $O(1/\sqrt{N})$ law with respect to the number of samples $N$, while the QAE-style estimator exhibits the faster $O(1/M)$ convergence with quantum queries $M$.
-For clarity, we additionally overlay MC with $N=M^2$ (dotted line), which provides a direct slope comparison on the same horizontal scale.
-The results are consistent with the theoretical quadratic speedup.
+For clarity, we additionally overlay MC evaluated at $N=M^2$ (dotted line); plotted against $M$ on the horizontal axis, this overlay should have the same slope as the QAE-style curve under the predicted quadratic speedup.
+The observed slopes in Figure~\ref{fig:grad_error} are consistent with this prediction.

-Before examining convergence trajectories, it is instructive to look at the exact numerical error values across different budgets.
-Table~\ref{tab:grad_error} lists the CVaR gradient $\ell_2$ errors for each method and budget, with method-wise averages at the bottom.
-The averages confirm the visual observation: MC has the highest mean error ($0.1208$), QAE-style achieves improved accuracy ($0.0926$), and the $N=M^2$ overlay further reduces the error ($0.0632$).
-This table quantitatively substantiates the scaling advantage and provides clear benchmarks for future comparisons.
+The numerical values underlying the figure are reported in Table~\ref{tab:grad_error}.
+The decisive comparison is the \emph{slope} of error against budget on the log--log scale, not the cross-method average over heterogeneous budgets: the MC and QAE-style sweeps cover different budget ranges ($N\in[10^2,10^4]$ vs.\ $M\in[10,10^3]$), so the column-wise means are not directly comparable as accuracy figures.
+Reading the table by matched budget instead, at $N=M=100$ the QAE-style error is $0.0102$ versus the MC error of $0.319$, a roughly $30\times$ reduction; at $N=M=1000$ the gap is $0.00446$ vs.\ $0.0983$, again more than an order of magnitude.
+The MC$/(N=M^2)$ overlay, which equalizes work, tracks the QAE-style curve closely, providing a direct visual confirmation of the predicted $O(1/M)$ versus $O(1/\sqrt{N})$ scaling.